-For many years, North Kansas City Schools has presented a School Bus Safety program in the fall for the district’s 21 elementary schools.
-North Kansas City School’s Transportation Services has a very robust student transportation program with almost 13,500 students riding school buses on any given school day.
+For many years, North Kansas City Schools has presented a School Bus Safety program in the fall for the district’s 22 elementary schools.
+NKC Schools' Transportation Department has a very robust student transportation program with almost 13,500 students riding school buses on any given school day.
 The safe transport of (our) students to/from school is the top priority.
-To this end, one of the District’s annual efforts among our 9,200+ elementary students is our “Barney the Bus” safety program.
+To this end, one of the district’s annual efforts among our 9,200+ elementary students is our “Barney the Bus” safety program.

 - Get to the bus stop at least 5 minutes early.